dabrahams/www.boostcon.com/content/pages/about/faq.rst

   equipment, and an onsite conference administrator (handling registration, making sure there's plenty of coffee, etc.)
-  If there is any money left over when the conference is over, it will be rolled into a fund to pay for next years' conference.
+  If there is any money left over when the conference is over, it will be rolled into a fund to pay for next year's conference.

 __ /about